anaadeladelrosario/anaadeladelrosario.github.io/README.md

 ### Requirements

 - Node.js (version 16 or higher)
-- PNPM package manager
+- NPM package manager

 ### Installation

-1. Install PNPM if you don't have it: npm install -g pnpm
+1. Install NPM if you don't have it: npm install npm

 2. Install project dependencies: pnpm install